-Professional florists work faster because they have many different products that makes creating flower designs easy.
+Table centerpiece ideas are easy when you have the right products.
+Professional florists work quickly because they have access to different products that makes creating flower designs easy.
 I love Oasis Spray Bars and Raquettes (which are longer) because the foam, container and polyfilm are all one piece.
 There is no need for taping the florist foam into a separate container.

 These long pieces of florist foam have built in trays and can be placed end to end down long tables for a line of unbroken flowers, still keeping the advantage of being separate pieces that can be transported more easily.

 If you plan to place these pieces end to end, simply omit inserting any flowers or greenery at each end except for the finished ends that show at the edge of the tables.